 In August 2019, Juniper Industrial Sponsor, LLC (the "Sponsor") purchased 8,625,000 shares of Class B common stock (the "founder shares") of JIH for an aggregate purchase price of \$25,000 in cash, or approximately \$0.003 per founder share.
-By virtue of the consummation of the Business Combination, the Sponsor's Class B common stock was converted into the right to receive an equivalent number of shares of common stock, 2,000,000 of which (pro rata among the Sponsor shares and shares held by certain affiliates) (the

-"Earnout Shares") were contingent upon achieving certain market share price milestones as outlined in the Business Combination Agreement (the "Earnout Agreement").
-The vesting of the Earnout Shares occurred automatically as of the close of the trading on June 21, 2021 in accordance with the terms of the Earnout Agreement.
-The table below represents the approximate common stock holdings of Group immediately following the Business Combination.
+By virtue of the consummation of the Business Combination, the Sponsor's Class B common stock was converted into the right to receive an equivalent number of shares of common stock, (2,000,000 of which (pro rata among the Sponsor shares and shares held by certain affiliates) (the "Earnout Shares") were contingent upon achieving certain market share price milestones as outlined in the Business Combination Agreement (the "Earnout Agreement").
+The vesting of the Earnout Shares of common stock holdings of Group immediately following the Business Combination.